 |Adult Weight (Rooster)||5 lbs (Large Fowl), 2 lbs (Bantam)|

 Next, let’s take a look at the breed standard and appearance of the Sultan breed.
 While it’s a small bird, it’s quite beautiful and is feathered on all parts of the body.
 The plumage on this breed is absolutely gorgeous and includes things like crests that are large and puffy, long tails and long beards.

 They also have a large amount of feathering on their feet.
-Their combs are

-  are V-shaped, small and red compared to combs on other breeds.
-As a result

-  of the size, it’s hard to see the combs because they are almost completely

-  hidden under the feathers.
+Their combs are are V-shaped, small and red compared to combs on other breeds.
+As a result of the size, it’s hard to see the combs because they are almost completely hidden under the feathers.

-  The neck on the Sultan is very thick and has a large number of feathers.
-As

-  a result, they look like they have shortened head even though it’s
+The neck of the Sultan is very thick and has a large number of feathers.
+As a result, they look like they have shortened head even though it’s normal-sized.

-  normal-sized.
 In addition, the earlobes and waddles are also small and red.

-  The face itself is red and it’s one of the few breeds that actually have 5

-  toes on the feet.
+The face itself is red and it’s one of the few breeds that actually have 5 toes on the feet.

-  While white is the only color that’s officially recognized, they can also be

-  black or blue.
+While white is the only color that’s officially recognized, it can also be black or blue.
 The 2 latter colors are rarer, but they are out there.
-In

-  addition to having the normal-sized, this breed also has a bantam version,

-  where roosters weigh around 2 pounds and hens weigh around 1.5.
+In addition to having the normal-sized, this breed also has a bantam version, where roosters weigh around 2 pounds and hens weigh around 1.5.

 Personality and Temperament

 It’s also important to talk about the personality and temperament of this breed.
 As stated above, the Sultan doesn’t do well in colder temperatures and they aren’t really one of those breeds that can fend for themselves and forage successfully.
 They do, however, survive well in hotter climates and do pretty well when they are confined.